 Dedicated to improving education, Mike founded the Butler Quarterback Club and The Golden Tornado Scholastic Foundation, which provides unique and innovative educational programs for students in the Butler Area School District.
 Mike and his wife, Victoria, a former elementary school teacher, also established the Mary McTighe Kelly Creative Teaching Grant for elementary educators and the Lighthouse Foundation’s One Warm Coat Program, which helped collect over 500 winter coats for students in need in the Butler community.

-Mike and Victoria have four children: George III, Brendan, Charlotte and Colin; and are the proud grandparents to George IV, Vivian, Elizabeth, Helena, Elaina, Maeve and Victoria.
+Mike and Victoria have four children: George III, Brendan, Charlotte, and Colin; and are the proud grandparents to nine beautiful children.
 Mike’s family and friends were with him on January 5, 2011, when Mike was sworn into office as the U.S. Representative of the 3rd Congressional District of Pennsylvania.
 Mike looks forward to representing the interests and voicing the concerns of the 3rd District, especially as they relate to Mike’s work on the House Committee on Ways and Means as well as the Committee on Education and the Workforce.

 Below are just some of the awards Representative Kelly has received while serving Pennsylvania’s Third District in Congress:

 60 Plus Association: Guardian of Seniors' Rights Award

 U.S. Chamber of Commerce: Spirit of Enterprise Award

 American International Automobile Dealers: Legislative Action Network Advocacy Award

 National Federation of Independent Business: Guardian of Small Business Award

 American Farm Bureau Federation: Friend of Farm Bureau Award

 American Conservative Union: ACU Conservative Award